 Be aware of scams involving timeshare apartments; if someone offers you a scratchcard, or encourages you to attend a presentation on holiday homes, be wary.
 Contracts that thousands of unwitting holidaymakers have been persuaded to sign here are illegal, with false claims about the holiday deals you’ll get when you hand over your bank details.

-This family-friendly Adeje hotel is located by the ocean, within a 10-minute walk of Bobo Beach, El Duque, and Megabowl.
-Los Cristianos Beach is 3 mi (4.8 km) ...
+This family-friendly Arona hotel is located in the entertainment district, within a 10-minute walk of Veronicas Strip and Troya Beach.
+Los Cristianos Beach is ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply